wdomitrz/clbla/clbla.md

 replacing `<name of the extension>` with the name of the extension you want to use in the beginning of the file.
 To use multiple extensions declare the next extension after the previous ones.
 Name of the extension should start with a capital letter.

 Note that the order of the extensions might be important.
-The extensions are evaluated in the order in which they are enabled in the file.

 ### Already known extensions: